 Blessed with creative skills and talent?
 Use these for a good cause to Go Abroad with Idol Hands for a mural arts residency program in Costa Rica that lasts for 10 days.

-Highly enriching and personally satisfying, it allows you to experience the warm culture and rich environment of Costa Rica while channeling inspiration from these new experiences to collaborate on a large-scale public mural with up to seven other artists from around the globe.
+Highly enriching and personally satisfying, it allows you to experience the warm culture and rich environment of Costa Rica while channeling inspiration from these new experiences to collaborate on a large-scale public mural with several other artists from around the globe.

 Program fee covers all required materials for the project as well as additional accommodations for travel and leisure, as outlined below.

-Applications are currently closed.
-To join our next adventure contact us for additional information.
+To join our next adventure, contact us for additional information.

 Use your talents for good and create a lively mural to be enjoyed by new friends abroad.

 Create unforgettable memories while enjoying the natural wonders of sunny and warm Costa Rica.

 Hike along a river and experience the wildlife up close while climbing a volcano.